Stability estimates for phase retrieval from discrete Gabor measurements: Abstract

 \section{Abstract}

 Phase retrieval refers to the problem of recovering some signal (which is often modelled as an element of a Hilbert space) from phaseless measurements.
-It has been shown that, in the deterministic setting, phase retrieval from frame coefficients is always unstable in infinite dimensional Hilbert spaces \cite{Cahill16} and possibly severely ill-conditioned in finite dimensional Hilbert spaces \cite{Cahill16}.
+It has been shown that in the deterministic setting phase retrieval from frame coefficients is always unstable in infinite-dimensional Hilbert spaces \cite{Cahill16} and possibly severely ill-conditioned in finite-dimensional Hilbert spaces \cite{Cahill16}.

-Recently, it was also shown that phase retrieval from measurements induced by the Gabor transform with Gaussian window function is stable when one is willing to accept a more relaxed \emph{semi-global} stability regime \cite{Alaifari18a}.
+Recently, it has also been shown that phase retrieval from measurements induced by the Gabor transform with Gaussian window function is stable under a more relaxed \emph{semi-global} phase recovery regime based on \emph{atoll functions} \cite{Alaifari18a}.

-We present first evidence that this semi-global stability regime allows one to do phase retrieval from measurements induced by the discrete Gabor transform in such a way that the corresponding stability constant only scales linearly in the space dimension.
-To this end, we utilise well-known reconstruction formulae which have been used repeatedly in recent years \cite{Bojarovska15,Eldar15,Li17,Nawab83}.
+In finite dimensions, we present first evidence that this semi-global reconstruction regime allows one to do phase retrieval from measurements of bandlimited signals induced by the discrete Gabor transform in such a way that the corresponding stability constant only scales like a low order polynomial in the space dimension.
+To this end, we utilise reconstruction formulae which have become common tools in recent years \cite{Bojarovska15,Eldar15,Li17,Nawab83}.